National Revolutionary Command Council (Sudan)

-The National Revolutionary Council was the body that ruled Sudan after the coup d'état in May 1969.
+The National Revolutionary Command Council (NRCC-Sudan) was the body that ruled Sudan after the coup d'état in May 1969.
 It was disbanded in October 1971.

 Initially Babiker Awadalla, a lawyer, served as Premier, but was then moved by Maj-Gen Gaafar Nimeiry to become deputy chair of the council on 26 November 1969.
 Joseph Garang, a southerner, was also on the council in its initial days.